 Step 7: Plunge and Strain

-Take the brew out of the fridge, and push the plunger in all the way down, to separate the spent grounds from the coffee.
-Pour coffee concentrate into a glass bottle or a glass jar.
+Take the brew out of the refrigerator and press the plunger down fully to separate the coffee grounds from the liquid.
+Pour the coffee concentrate into a glass bottle or jar for storage.

 Step 8: Optionally – Filter It.